"Slap Shot" (1977)

 Famous line: "364 days until next hockey tryouts!
 I gotta toughen up!" -- Happy Gilmore, while standing in front of a pitching machine and getting hit multiple times by baseballs.

-What makes it memorable: The absurd premise may be far-fetched but is grounded in reality (many hockey players are also excellent golfers).
-But Sandler's outlandish behavior, foul mouth and the contrast with his loving behavior toward his grandmother make this story a surprisingly sweet one.
+What to watch for: The absurd story is grounded in reality (many hockey players are also excellent golfers), but Sandler's outlandish behavior, foul mouth and the contrast with his loving behavior toward his grandmother make this wacky movie a surprisingly sweet one.

 "Sudden Death" (1995)